prof-rossetti/nyu-info-2335-201706/notes/programming-languages/python/packages/pandas.md

 # Python Language Overview

 > This guide was written by @mz888!
+Also reference the ["Pandas" Exercise](/exercises/pandas-practice/exercise.md)!

 ## The `pandas` Package